Power Ranking Every Hall of Fame Class in Pro Football History

 G Russ Grimm, LB Rickey Jackson, CB Dick LeBeau, RB Floyd Little, DT John Randle, WR Jerry Rice, RB Emmitt Smith

 It doesn’t hurt when your group includes the NFL’s all-time receiving leader and touchdown scorer in Rice then adds the league’s all-time rushing leader in Smith, who also ranks second in career touchdowns behind Rice.

 LeBeau is more known these days as the Pittsburgh Steelers’ defensive coordinator but was a terrific corner.

 Randle totaled 137.5 career sacks for the Minnesota Vikings and Seattle Seahawks.
 Not bad for being undrafted.

 Little was one of the early stars for the Denver Broncos, while Grimm was a pivotal part of “The Hogs,” who paved the way for running back John Riggins and protected Joe Gibbs’ quarterbacks with the Washington Redskins.

 Jackson made his mark on a great linebacking unit with the New Orleans Saints but found Super Bowl glory with the San Francisco 49ers in 1994 (XXIX).

 1. Class of 1993

-Little was an enormous part of the Dolphins’ success in the 1970s, paving the way for Larry Csonka, Jim Kick and Mercury Morris, among others.
-Fouts was the triggerman of one of the most exciting and explosive offenses in the history of the game, while the one and only “Sweetness” was one of the greatest runners in the sport and to this day remains the Bears’ all-time leader in rushing yards and receptions.
+Fouts led some of the most exciting offenses in the history of the game, while “Sweetness” was one of the greatest runners ever and remains the Chicago Bears’ all-time leader in rushing yards and receptions.